 A high protein intake often goes hand in hand with an active lifestyle.
-Fitness fans have long been singing the praises of protein.
-But should protein be equally as important for those of us that are not frequent gym attendees?
+Fitness fans have long been singing the praises of protein, but should it be equally as important for those of us that are not frequent gym attendees?

-Research heavily indicates that a high protein diet offers a whole host of health benefits.
-Whether you lift weights or just the TV remote, getting an extra dose of protein could do you a lot of good.
+Research heavily indicates that a high-protein diet offers a whole host of health benefits.
+Whether you lift weights or just the TV remote, getting an extra dose of protein can help your body in different ways.

 Firstly, protein is excellent at keeping your appetite in check.
 By eating lean sources of protein, you’ll keep your stomach fuller for much longer.
-If you want to cut calories but don’t know where to start, add a portion of protein for your mid-morning and afternoon snack.
-Some chicken bites, a handful of nuts or a protein brownie are perfect.
-Incorporate this into your routine, and you are likely to find yourself consuming fewer calories without realising.
+If you want to cut calories but don’t know where to start, you can try adding a portion of protein to your mid-morning and afternoon snack.
+Some chicken, a handful of nuts or a protein brownie are perfect.
+Incorporate this into your routine, and you’re likely to find yourself consuming fewer calories without realising.
 Studies suggest you could drop over 400 calories from your daily intake.

-As well as helping you to reduce your calorie intake, protein also helps the body burn the calories it has consumed.
-Protein has a higher thermic affect than carbs or fats.
-This means that it can be very efficiently processed by the body and turned into energy to be burned off.
-So each time you opt to take the stairs or walk from the far side of the car park to the shops, the protein will be busily burning off.
+As well as helping you to reduce your calorie intake, protein also helps the body burn the calories it has consumed, as protein has a higher thermic affect than carbohydrates or fats.

 Weight loss aside, there are other valuable health benefits provided by protein.